chris-koch-penn/polylang.io/README.md

 # Polylang.io
 Polylang.io provides free, open-source code playgrounds in 10 programming languages.
 No account is required, and all playgrounds are shareable.
 We currently support Python 3.4, Python 3.8 with scientific libraries, Julia, Golang, Ruby, C, C++, Perl, OCaml, and PHP.
 Check it out at [polylang.io](https://polylang.io)!
 See our mission statement and support us [here](https://polylang.io/#/support)!

+Please note: Polylang does not work on phones, and probably never will.
+Large WebAssembly files and phones don't seem to work well together.

 ## The Magic of WebAssembly
 What makes Polylang different from other online code playgrounds is that it runs entirely in your browser - the compiler for the language you are using is a mixture of Javascript and WebAssembly running locally on your computer.
 There is no server running your code, just your computer and your browser!